-It was posted by Sabine Mueller, CEO for DHL Consulting - i.e. someone you ought to take seriously if you are reading this.
-The image is interesting because it’s DHL’s view of the future.
-Why do they think this?
+Sabine Mueller, CEO for DHL Consulting recently posted this tweet - she's someone you ought to take seriously if you are reading this.
+And the image says an interesting story because it’s DHL’s view of the future.
+So why do they think this?

 The answer is simple: it’s what their customers are demanding.